soobinrho/soobinrho/README.md

 This repository is a collection of all codes I wrote for my college courses, such as *Computer Science I*, *Computer Science II*, and *Calculus II*.
-Most of the graph generation was done by Python.
+Most of the graph generation was done by `Python`.
 Most of the documents were written with $\LaTeX$.

 ![AFP2_SoobinRho](https://user-images.githubusercontent.com/19341857/176699968-c9cd420b-b0f9-47d5-98cb-320e533e9907.png)